“IMAGINE if girls are told they can change the world.

 Becoming A Coach

-Being a GFAC Coach means working with a team of girls (Girl Action Team) for 12 weeks, supporting them in designing and implementing a social change project and, most importantly, demonstrating to girls that they're important and powerful and that they can change their world.
+Being a Girls For A Change Coach means working with a team of girls (Girl Action Team) between 12 and 24 weeks (Fall and/or Spring semesters), supporting them in designing and implementing a social change project and, most importantly, demonstrating to girls that they're important and powerful and that they can change their world.
 GFAC offers training, staff support and a coach manual to support you during the fall and/or spring semester.

 Volunteering as a coach with GFAC is a dynamic and rewarding experience that leads to connections with young women throughout the community, the implementation of a social change project and a contribution toward putting women at the global leadership table.
 Two coaches work with each team of approximately 10-25 girls.